eslint/eslint/docs/src/contribute/package-json-conventions.md

 Scripts that generate a set of files from source code and / or data MUST have names that begin with `build`.

 If a package contains any `build:*` scripts, there MAY be a script named `build`.
 If so, SHOULD produce the same output as running each of the `build` scripts individually.
 It MUST produce a subset of the output from running those scripts.

+### Fetch

+Scripts that generate a set of files from external data or resources MUST have names that begin with `fetch`.

+If a package contains any `fetch:*` scripts, there MAY be a script named `fetch`.
+If so, it SHOULD produce the same output as running each of the `fetch` scripts individually.
+It MUST produce a subset of the output from running those scripts.

 ### Release